Priyanka Karki

-Early life
+Early and personal life

 Karki was born in 1987 in Kathmandu, Nepal.
-Her parents are Bhupendra Karki and Raksha Malhotra. she pursued her bachelor degree at the University of North Alabama, she majored in Film and Digital Media Production with a minor in Theatre and graduated summa cum laude.
+Her parents are Bhupendra Karki and Raksha Malhotra.
+She did her schooling from Rato Bangla school and pursued her bachelor's degree at the University of North Alabama, she majored in Film and Digital Media Production with a minor in Theatre and graduated summa cum laude.
+Before entering into the Nepalese film industry, she worked as VJ for Kantipur Television hosting the show Celluloid and The Glam Factor.
+She then acted in the comedy TV serial Ghar Beti Ba.